Approximating functions on stratified sets: Abstract

 \section{Abstract}

-We investigate smooth approximations of functions, with prescribed gradient behavior on a distinguished stratifiable subset of the domain.
-As an application, we outline how our results yield important consequences for a recently introduced class of stochastic processes, called the matrix-valued Bessel processes.
+We investigate smooth approximations of functions, with prescribed gradient behavior on a distinguished stratified subset of the domain.
+As an application, we outline how our results yield important consequences for a recently introduced class of stochastic processes, called the matrix-valued Bessel processes. \ This requirement can be thought of as a kind of Neumann boundary condition.
+In the language of stratification theory, we would like to approximate $f$ by a smooth function $g$ so that $\nabla g$ is a {\em stratified vector field}; see for example \cite{mather}.
+To the best of our knowledge, such a question has never been explicitly considered, and therefore we strive to make our development self-contained.